springpunk/unity-deepl-client/README.md

 # Notes:

-Currently **only supports syncronous API communication**, so it's better used within the editor.
+- Currently **only supports syncronous API communication**, so it's better used within the editor.
   I'm working on asyncronous requests with callbacks.
+- I have also decided not to throw errors should the request fail, but this may change in future versions (I'll try to maintain backward-compatibility for at least a couple of updates)

 # How to install (using the Unity Package Manager)